ibm-cloud-docs/api-handbook/design/types.md

 {: #boolean-request-bodies}

 * The JSON keyword `true` or the JSON keyword `false` MUST be considered a valid boolean.
-* Any other value MUST be rejected with a `400` status code and appropriate error response model if the field is required and SHOULD be ignored otherwise, subject to [robustness considerations](/docs/api-handbook/design/errors.html#robustness-tradeoffs).
+* Any other value MUST be rejected with a `400` status code and appropriate error response model.

 #### Query parameters
 {: #boolean-query-parameters}

 * The strings `true` and `false` MUST be case-insensitively matched as valid booleans.
-* Any other string MUST be considered invalid and SHOULD cause the parameter to be ignored.
+* Any other string MUST be considered invalid and SHOULD be rejected with a `400` status code and appropriate error response model.

 The character set of a boolean query parameter value within a request MUST be verified prior to case normalization[^boolean-case-normalization].